inca/express-notices/README.md

 app.use(require('express-notices').extend({

   goldAdd: function(amount) {
-    this.add('gold', 'You have earned %s gold coins.', amount);
+    return this.add('gold', 'You have earned %s gold coins.', amount);
   },

   goldRemove: function(amount) {
-    this.add('gold', 'You have lost %s gold coins.', amount);
+    return this.add('gold', 'You have lost %s gold coins.', amount);
   }

 }));